Israel recovers the bodies of 6 hostages in Gaza, including Israeli-American Hersh Goldberg-Polin

 The native of Berkeley, California, lost part of his left arm to a grenade in the attack.
 In April, a Hamas-issued video showed him, his left hand missing and clearly speaking under duress, sparking new protests in Israel urging the government to do more to secure his and others’ freedom.

-It said the bodies were recovered from a tunnel in the southern Gaza city of Rafah, around a kilometer (0.6 mile) from where another hostage, Qaid Farhan Alkadi, 52, was rescued alive last week.
+It said the bodies were recovered from a tunnel in the southern Gaza city of Rafah, around a kilometer (half a mile) from where another hostage, Qaid Farhan Alkadi, 52, was rescued alive last week.

 “According to preliminary information, they were cruelly murdered by Hamas terrorists shortly before we reached them," Rear Adm.
 Daniel Hagari, the Israeli military spokesperson, told reporters.

-Netanyahu has taken a tough line in negotiations and repeatedly said that military pressure is needed to bring home the hostages.
-According to Israeli media, he has feuded with top security officials who have said a deal should be reached urgently.
-Hamas has offered to release the hostages in return for an end to the war, the withdrawal of Israeli forces and the release of a large number of Palestinian prisoners.
+Hamas has offered to release the hostages in return for an end to the war, the withdrawal of Israeli forces and the release of a large number of Palestinian prisoners, including high-profile militants.

+Izzat al-Rishq, a senior Hamas official, blamed the hostages' deaths on Israel and the United States, saying they would still be alive if Israel had accepted a cease-fire proposal that Hamas said it had agreed to back in July.
+He did not mention the hostages by name.

+Netanyahu has vowed to continue the war until Hamas is destroyed and says military pressure is needed to bring home the hostages.

+Israel's Channel 12 reported that he got into a shouting match at a security Cabinet meeting late Thursday with his defense minister, Yoav Gallant, who accused him of prioritizing control of a strategic corridor along the Gaza-Egypt border — a major sticking point in the talks — over the lives of the hostages.
+The Cabinet reportedly voted in favor of remaining in the corridor over the objections of Gallant, who said it would prevent a hostage deal.

+An Israeli official confirmed the report and said three of the hostages — Goldberg-Polin, Yerushalmi and Gat — had been slated to be released in the first phase of a cease-fire proposal discussed back in July.
+The official was not authorized to brief media about the negotiations and spoke on condition of anonymity.

-Israel's mostly ceremonial president, Isaac Herzog, said: “The heart of an entire nation is shattered to pieces.”
-Defense Minister Yoav Gallant said: “In the name of the state of Israel, I hold their families close to my heart and ask forgiveness.”
-There was no immediate comment from Netanyahu.
+“In the name of the state of Israel, I hold their families close to my heart and ask forgiveness,” Gallant said Sunday after the remains were recovered.
+He later called for the Cabinet to reverse its decision.

 A forum of hostage families called for a massive protest on Sunday, demanding a “complete halt of the country” to push for the implementation of a cease-fire and hostage release.

 “A deal for the return of the hostages has been on the table for over two months.
-Were it not for the delays, sabotage, and excuses those whose deaths we learned about this morning would likely still be alive.
-It’s time to bring our hostages home,” it said in a statement.
+Were it not for the delays, sabotage, and excuses those whose deaths we learned about this morning would likely still be alive,” it said in a statement.

-President Joe Biden, who had met with the parents, said he was “devastated and outraged.”
+U.S. President Joe Biden, who has met with Goldberg-Polin's parents, said he was “devastated and outraged.”

 “It is as tragic as it is reprehensible,” he said.
 “Make no mistake, Hamas leaders will pay for these crimes.
 And we will keep working around the clock for a deal to secure the release of the remaining hostages.”